Cognitive Development: Moral Education for Adolescents Aged Fifteen to Eighteen Years

 Typically, individuals will:

-.01 Appreciate that Adolescence is a time of physical and emotional change
+.01 Understand that adolescence is a time of physical and emotional change

-.02 Explore factors that influence our identities and the identities of those around us
+.02 Explore and analyse factors that influence our identities and evaluate how these influence identities of others (ref AC9HP10P01)

-.03 Explore the concepts of respect, grace, courtesy, compassion, kindness and how these qualities and behaviours influence relationships.
+.03 Explore the concepts of respect, grace, courtesy, compassion, and power how these qualities and behaviours influence relationships.

 + Materials and Activity

-• Develop a Code of Conduct which includes development of online safety expectations
+- Develop a Code of Conduct for the upper adoelscent community (15-18 year olds) which includes development of online safety expectations

-• Research and present ideas for safe excursions and activities for Physical Education
+- Research and present ideas for safe excursions, work experiences, internships and activities for Physical Education

 AC9HP10P02